 Why You Need to Calculate the Returns to Your SEO Efforts

 While tracking raw SEO performance metrics like the ones listed above is crucial, it’s not enough when it comes to optimizing your SEO campaigns.
 You need to determine the ROI of your SEO efforts.
 Without it, you can’t fully understand the impacts of a campaign on your business’s revenue streams.
+Using tools like a free expense tracker can help you monitor the costs associated with your SEO efforts alongside the benefits, allowing for a clearer analysis of your return on investment.

 By tracking metrics like organic traffic, SERP rankings, and conversion rates, you can determine the impact of your SEO efforts on your website’s visibility, user engagement, and revenue.